Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 <break>

 - This satellite series has been plagued with accidents, faults, and delays.
 Meteor M1 and M2 lost altitude control, M2-1 exploded on launch and M2-2 got hit by a micrometeor making it unable to broadcast LRPT.
 M2-3 is sadly no exception: its LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be.
 M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
 No issues have been detected with the satellite so far.
+- Meteor M2-4 is still in testing, further frequency/bitrate switching, skew tests, testing patterns, and the broadcast being shut off randomly are alliiioiii possible in the near future.

 ## Broadcast issues